How to Evaluate a Job Offer in 2026: The Five Lenses That Actually Matter

 - Sandra Burreci, Senior Search Consultant, Lyneer Search Group

-A corporate accountant we worked with last year, accepted a controller role at a regional insurance carrier at the same base they had been earning.
+A corporate accountant we worked with last year accepted a controller role at a regional insurance carrier, at the same base they'd been earning.
 Their reasoning: the new firm had a defined succession plan mapping them into a VP Finance seat within 36 months.
-Eighteen months in, they are on track.
-The salary trade-off they did not take has been more than recovered.
+Eighteen months in, they're on track.
+The salary trade-off they didn't take has been more than recovered.

 This is the calculus our results bear out.
-Ninety percent of Lyneer placements earn promotions within their organizations — a number that reflects the depth of fit evaluated during the search, not just the role being filled today.
-A good move is measured by where it leads, not only where it starts.
+Ninety percent of Lyneer placements earn promotions within their organizations.
+That number comes from how carefully we evaluate fit during the search.
+A good move is measured by where it leads.

 The return-to-office picture across financial services has clarified.
 Per BLS Q1 2026 telework data, finance and insurance remain the second-highest remote-adoption sector in the U.S. economy, behind only technology.
 But the trajectory is unmistakable: several major carriers, banks, and asset managers have moved to four or five days in-office for 2026, and the share of fully remote job postings continues to compress.